Key Points

 • Deal execution risk concentrates in slippage and stalled momentum (including inactivity signals).

-• Forecast reliability is structurally constrained when CRM adoption and data quality are weak (CSO Insights reports only ~45.7% of participants had CRM adoption >90%).
+• Forecast reliability is structurally limited when CRM adoption and data quality are weak (CSO Insights reports only ~45.7% of participants had CRM adoption >90%).

 The implication for investors is simple.
 You can’t govern what you can’t inspect.
 And you can’t inspect what isn’t instrumented.

-2. A simple intervention model: diagnose the constraint first
+2. A simple intervention model: diagnose the root cause first

-Instead of starting with “why did we miss?”, start with, “Which constraint is limiting results right now?
-Your portfolio catalogue frames four common constraints with leading indicators.
+Instead of starting with “why did we miss?”, start with, “Which factor is limiting results right now?
+Your portfolio catalogue frames four common root causes with leading indicators.

-The 4 constraints investors can use in every operating review
+The 4 root causes investors can use in every operating review

 1. Pipeline volume